jawhien/extendedTotalCmd/README.md

 * Control + Shift + E - Reports information about selected items.
 * Control + Shift + R - Reports size information for selected items.
 If no items are selected, reports the size of the file in focus.
+* Control + Shift + D - Reports the full path of the current directory.

 # Frequently Asked Questions